Responsible in the sense of GDPR is

 Cookies are small identifiers that a server stores on the terminal device with which you access our website or our services.
 They contain information that can be called up when accessing our services and thus enable a more efficient and better use of our offers.

 Session cookies are deleted when you close your web browser.
-Permanent cookies remain on your terminal until they are no longer necessary to achieve their purpose and are deleted.
+Permanent cookies remain on your computer until they are no longer necessary to achieve their purpose.

-Cookies serve to improve our services and the use of certain features.
+Cookies improve our services and the use of certain features.
 You can prevent the setting of cookies at any time by means of an appropriate setting of your Internet browser and thus permanently object to the setting of cookies.
 Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
 This is possible in all common internet browsers.
-If you deactivate the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.
+If you deactivate cookies in the Internet browser, not all functions of our website may be fully usable.

 b) We use the following tracking and analysis tools

-The operator of Google AdWords services is Google Inc 1600 Amphitheatre Parkway Mountain View, CA 94043, USA.
+Google AdWords services is a service of Google Inc 1600 Amphitheatre Parkway Mountain View, CA 94043, USA.
 If you access our website via a Google ad, a so-called conversion cookie is stored on your browser by Google.
 A conversion cookie loses its validity after thirty days and is not used for identification.
 If the cookie has not yet expired, the conversion cookie is used to determine whether certain sub-pages have been accessed on our website.
 The conversion cookie enables us and Google to track whether our visitors have reached our website via an AdWords ad.

 c) Social media buttons, e.g. from Facebook, Instagram, Twitter, google plus, LinkedIn